iHackSubhodip/SwiftInDepth/README.md

 # Let's Learn Swift fundamentals...

 ## Here I have tried to explain the Swift language.
-Please read it and let me know if any improvements need to done.
+Please read it and let me know if any improvement needs to be done.